ngan-110/CSGO_NeuralNetworks/README.md

-Acknowledgment
+ACKNOWLEDGEMENT:

   This work was supported in part by NSF grantCNS1758017.

-Adviser of my project is Dr. Markus Eger at Cal Poly Pomona: https://yawgmoth.github.io/ I used Demo Analyzer, developed by Aaron Parker to parse CSGO demo [1]
+  Adviser of my project is Dr. Markus Eger at Cal Poly Pomona: https://yawgmoth.github.io/

+  I used Demo Analyzer, developed by Aaron Parker to parse CSGO demo [1]

-Procedure
+PROCEDURE

   In short, our approach consists of three parts:

   1) Collect replay files and extract locations of players;

   2) Record network traffic received from Valve server and;

   3) Find a correlation between the two using a neural network.

 The procedure involves the use of Pytorch, a Demo Analyzer parser, Artificial Neural Network, and network sniffing library: Wireshark.